dagster-io/dagster/docs/README.md

 yarn dev
 ```

-If you make a change to the RST, make sure you run the following:
+If you make a change to an .rst file, make sure you run the following:

     make buildnext